cunarist/rinf/documentation/docs/upgrading.md

 ## 7️⃣ Migrating from 6 to 7

-The overall usage remains the same, but some changes have been made to the API to improve code readability and maintainability.
+The overall usage remains the same, but some changes have been made to the API to improve code readability and flexibility.

 Explicitly bind the `main` function in Rust with the async runtime of your choice.
 Also, don't forget to await the `dart_shutdown` future provided by Rinf in the `main` function.